 At Naenae College we report via a live reporting system.
 This means that as students complete an assessment the teacher will write a feedback/feed forward assessment comment.
-This comment will be entered on KAMAR with the assessment grade and will be made live so it can be seen on the parent and student portal.
+This comment will be entered on KAMAR with the assessment grade and will be made live so it can be seen on the parent and student portal and on the schoolbridge app.